 But, find that balance and avoid micromanaging your employees.
 Don’t supervise their work on a daily basis — let go of the task as much as possible while still being present if your help is needed.

-Delegating can seem scary at first — letting other people take over your workload isn’t easy for several reasons.
+Delegate Marketing can seem scary at first — letting other people take over your workload isn’t easy for several reasons.
 You may feel that they will do an inadequate job or like you will be replaced.
 But this is not the case.

 Delegation helps the entire company work better — like a well-oiled machine — by transferring work from people who have too much on their hands to people who have the time and skills.
 In the end, it increases motivation and builds respect within the company which can only improve the bottom line.